 I say start with just one.
 Transforming your mornings for the better is a marathon, not a sprint.
 Sounds cliche.
 But making steady and sustainable progress – rather than big leaps – is the key to permanent and positive change.

 For me, short but daily meditation proved effective in slowly developing my discipline and clearing mental fogginess.
 The positive changes are small but significant, enabling me to take up the other habits in this list like taking cold showers, goal-setting, and waking up 5:30 in the morning.

 What about you?
 Have you developed any of the habits listed above?
-If you have, I’d love to hear your experience.
+If you have, I’d love to hear about your experience.

 Pin it for later.

 Kevin Hilton is the community manager for CafePoint, a vending solutions company based in London.
-Always looking to better himself, he’s always on the lookout for facts-based techniques to boost his productivity, balance work and life, and be happier.
+Always looking to better himself, he’s always on the lookout for facts-based techniques to boost his productivity, balance work, and life, and be happier.